TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 This command allows you to set what audio channel that you want Jeeves to play music in.

-**Examples**
+### Examples:

-* `!setup audio-channel` - Start the setup wizard for setting up what audio channel that you want Jeeves to play music in.
+* `!setup audio-channel`
+  - Start the setup wizard for setting up what audio channel that you want Jeeves to play music in.
-* `!setup audio-channel music ` - Sets Jeeves to play music in the channel `music`.
+* `!setup audio-channel music `
+  - Sets Jeeves to play music in the channel `music`.

 ***